There are more than 40 student-run organizations at Georgetown McDonough, including:

-The McDonough School of Business Academic Council (MSBAC) is the official representation of the McDonough student body to the dean’s office and faculty.
+The McDonough School of Business Academic Council (MSBAC) is the official representation of the McDonough undergraduate student body to the dean’s office and faculty.
 This student group is made up of 12 representatives (three from each class).
 MSBAC strives to strengthen student relations with the faculty and administration and promote a positive interaction.
-In addition, they host events such as the Major Choices Forum, guest speakers, interview workshops, MSB Community Day, and the Senior Sendoff.
+The group hosts events annually including the Welcome Back BBQ, Holiday Party, and Senior Sendoff.
+In addition, the MSBAC partners with various local organizations for community service opportunities.
 Each election nominee must attend an information session at the beginning of the fall semester.

 For more information, please email the McDonough School of Business Undergraduate Program Office or the Academic Council.